sunwooj/course-expling/PCIbex/README.md

         ,
 ```

-The last three lines perform a test that keeps track of and saves the shorthand answer choices to the long-form texts that actually appear.
-For the relevant variable to be logged, you will need to include `.log("ansChoice", getVar("ansChoice"))` at the end of the loop.
+The key part is the second line.
+Note that we also establish a new global variable at the onset using the `newVar()` command, and keep track of it near the end.
+This enables us to log intuitive stand-ins for participants' answer choices.
+Specifically, the last three lines perform a test that keeps track of and saves the shorthand answer choices to the long-form texts that actually appear.
+In order for the relevant variable to be logged, you will need to include `.log("ansChoice", getVar("ansChoice"))` at the end of the loop.